JaymeeH/Music-Discovery/README.md

  b. import os
  c. from dotenv import load_dotenv, find_dotenv
  d. import random
+# STEP 2 - genius credentials
+1. Download genius.py from github; all packages used in the genius api are also used in the spotify api.
-# STEP 2 - app1 deployment
+# STEP 3 - app1 deployment
 1. download app1.py
 2. install the following packages
 3. from flask import Flask, render_template